 By Peter Kinch

 Real estate investment has become a popular topic around the water cooler and dinner table these days.
-The more turmoil we see in the stock markets the more Canadians begin to look for a safe harbour to safeguard their hard earned money.
+The more turmoil we see in the stock markets the more Canadians begin to look for a safe harbour to safeguard their hard-earned money.
 In times like this, investors tend to shift their capital to hard assets such as gold.
-The other obvious choice for an investor seeking less volatility in their investments is real estate.
+The other obvious choice for an investor seeking less volatility in their investments in real estate.
 Yet surprisingly, real estate investors in Canada still represent less than 5% of home purchasers.

 So it begs the question; if the majority of people think investing in real estate is a good idea, why aren’t more Canadians doing it?
 I think the answer is fear.
 An individual may intrinsically believe that buying real estate is good but if the thought of doing so intimidates them because they’re not sure how or what to do, it results in no activity.
 It is easier for most people to do nothing than to venture into unchartered territory that is wrought with fear and false information.

 Debunking Real Estate Investment Myths

 The solution to overcoming fear is knowledge.
 Equipped with the proper information it becomes easy to debunk some of the myths and misconceptions and begin your investment career with confidence.

 Here’s a look at some of the most common myths that hold people back from moving forward:

 1. I need to make $100’s of thousands of dollars to be able to afford to buy multiple properties.